 Keep the tires well inflated.
-This makes the tires last longer, increases the speed of the car, and adds to the mileage on gasolene and water.
+This makes the tires last longer. increases the speed of the car, and adds to the mileage on gasolene and water.

-Never open any of the valves more than two or three full revolutions, as, if they are turned twelve or filteen revolutions, they will come clear out.
-If the valve on the gasolene pressure system were screwed out while the fire was burning, it might cause serious fire.
+Never open any of the valves more than two or three full revolutions, as, if they are turned twelve or fifteen revolutions, they Sometimes, when the burner lights back, it will do so with a will come clear out.
+If the valve on the gasolene pressure system were screwed out while the fire was burning, it might cause serious

 Much more skill is required to run a car backward than forward.
 With the head turned so as to look backward, to operate the reverse, to open the throttle, and to steer, all at the same time, involves a combination of movements quite difficult for the beginner.
-Hence, the frequency of accidents in backing.
+Hence, the frequency of accidents in backing,

-Make it a rule, especially at first, to back slowly, with ample sea room, and do not attempt to make an exhibition of skill till ab. solutely sure you possess it.
-After reversing, be sure that the pedal has come back so that the engine is in forward gear, before giving steam.
+Make it a rule, especially at first, to back slowly, with ample sea room, and do not attempt to make an exhibition of skill till absolutely sure you possess it.
+After reversing, be sure that the pedal has come back so that the engine is in forward gear, before giving